 Be prepared – get your meds delivered direct

 At the time of this update routine use of face masks and antiviral medicines is not recommended.
-There is little data to support the use of oseltamivir or Tamiflu® for this infection and a vaccine could be a number of months away.
+There is little data to support the use of oseltamivir or Tamiflu® for this infection and a vaccine could be over a year away.

-For people who regularly take medicines ensure you have enough medicine at home to be able to isolate yourself for 14 days.
-Check out ZOOM Pharmacy’s medicine delivery service – direct to your door.
+For people who regularly take medicines ensure you have enough medicine at home.
+Check out ZOOM Pharmacy’s medicine delivery service – direct to your doorstep.

-ZOOM does medicine delivery direct to your door, repeats organised for you.
+ZOOM Pharmacy delivers medicine direct to your door, repeats are organised for you.
 ZOOM brings the pharmacy to you – rather than you having to go to the pharmacy.

 Be prepared.
 Get ZOOM to help you manage your meds.
 FreePhone 0508 966 622 or visit zoompharmacy.co.nz to find out more.